-Hypercalcemia is a high level of calcium in the blood.
-Hypercalcemia occurs in 10-20% of cancer patients, usually those with advanced or late stage cancers.
-Hypercalcemia is most common in breast and lung cancer, myeloma, lymphoma and other blood cancers.
+Hypercalcemia happens in about 10-20% of patients with cancer, usually those with advanced or late-stage cancers.
+Hypercalcemia is most common in breast and lung cancer, myeloma, lymphoma, and other blood cancers.

 - Nausea and vomiting.

-- Abdominal pain.
+- Abdominal (belly) pain.

 - Increased thirst.